ecospend/PayByBankSDK-iOS/README.md

 - `Paylink` provides to execute the payment order.
 - `FrPayment` provides to execute a standing order.
-- `Bulk Payment` provides to execute the Bulk Payment order.
+- `BulkPayment` provides to execute the Bulk Payment order.
 - `VRPlink` provides to execute the Variable Recurring Payments consent.
 - `Datalink` is a whitelabel consent journey solution provided by Ecospend that downsizes the required implementation for the consent journey to a single endpoint integration.
 - `Payment` provides to execute the domestic instant payments, international payments, and scheduled payments.